silx-kit/silx/doc/source/sample_code/index.rst

          :width: 150px
      - This script is a simple example to illustrate how to use the :mod:`~silx.gui.plot.StackView` widget.
-   * - :download:`colormapDialog.py <../../../examples/colormapDialog.py>`
+   * - :download:`scatterview.py <../../../examples/scatterview.py>`
-     - .. image:: img/colormapDialog.png
+     - .. image:: img/scatterview.png
          :width: 150px
-     - This script shows the features of a :mod:`~silx.gui.dialog.ColormapDialog`.
+     - Example to show the use of :class:`~silx.gui.plot.ScatterView.ScatterView` widget
    * - :download:`compareImages.py <../../../examples/compareImages.py>`
      - .. image:: img/compareImages.png
           :width: 150px